steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 precip = pd.read_csv('precip.csv', parse_dates=True)
 precip = precip.resample('12H').sum()
 ```

-First, we want to set up our figure, which will consist of 3 subplots on a single 11" x 17" sheet.
+Next, we want to set up our figure, which will consist of 3 subplots on a single 11" x 17" sheet.
 We will also need to setup a secondary axis for plotting our precipitation data.

 ```
 plt.style.use('ggplot') # My personal preference for plotstyle